 Simply because – it offers high availability, flexible security, great performance, and easy maintenance.

 For businesses struggling with web congestion due to heavy usage, using a reverse proxy is the right solution.
 Reverse proxies help to keep web traffic flowing – seamlessly.
 Along with improving server efficiency and ease of maintenance, they also provide an important layer of additional cybersecurity.
 Using a reverse proxy is also a great way for businesses to consolidate their internet presence.
-Read our blog to find out more about exactly what a reverse proxy is.

 How a reverse proxy works